escherpad/luna/README.md

 calling `new Store(reducer[, initialState])` returns a `store$` instance.
 Luna `Store` is a subclass of the BehaviorSubject from rx.
 So it takes an intialstate at instantiation, and emits a stream of state objects that you can subscribe to.

-the `store$.action$` is a behavior subject for the actions.
+the `store$.action$` is a (publish) subject for the actions.
 The store internally subscribes to this stream and executes the reducers on the store state in response to events from this action stream.
+Because it is a (publish) subject, it does not trigger event on subscription.
+It also does not have the `getValue()` method.

-The `store$.update$` is a replay subject for `{state, action}` bundle.
+The `store$.update$` is a (publish) subject for `{state, action}` bundle.
 It receives updated state/action bundle after the action has been applied to the store.
 This stream is used as a `post-action` hook for middlewares such as [luna-saga](https://github.com/escherpad/luna-saga).
+Because it is a (publish) subject, it does not trigger event on subscription.
+It also does not have the `getValue()` method.

 ## Wanna use Reactive-Extention (Rxjs) and redux in your project, but don't know how?